flatironinstitute/spikeforest_old/docs/blurbs/auto-install-algs.md

 20 May 2019

 The MATLAB sorting algorithms are not as rigorously repeatable since they do not utilize singularity containers.
 To remedy this, I am building in auto-install scripts for these processors.
-For IronClust, the install script just clones the IronClulst repo at a particular commit.
+For IronClust, the install script just clones the IronClust repo at a particular commit.
 For KiloSort and Kilosort2, a GPU/CUDA compilation step is also part of the auto-install.

 Thus far I have implemented this auto-installer for the following algs: